Cerebral Palsy Risk Factors Explained

 Cerebral palsy is typically caused by complications in the brain development of prenatal children.
 Medical professionals often cannot identify the exact cause in individual patients.
 However, there is a medical consensus on risk factors that increase the odds of cerebral palsy in babies.

-Certain conditions, illnesses and external factors can increase the risk of cerebral palsy in unborn or newborn children.
+Certain conditions, illnesses, and external factors can increase the risk of cerebral palsy in unborn or newborn children.
 For example, head injuries and low levels of oxygen in the brain increase the risk of cerebral palsy.
-Women from low-income communities who lack access to medical care tend to have a higher risk of their children developing cerebral palsy.
+Women from low-income communities with decreased access to proper medical care tend to have a higher risk of their children developing cerebral palsy.

 Cerebral palsy risk factors include: